 GPS or the Global Positioning System has undoubtedly been one of the handy tool that can be used for multipurpose.
 Literally the modern GPS isn’t only made for tracking the routes, but also they are designed to be a super information provider.
 This lightweight and handy tool has an incredible ability to track the heart rate, the fat you burn during the workout and the speed your bike while you spin the pedal.
 Although these are just some short points, I will be going into deeper to highlight the amazing usage and advantages of a GPS.
-This little handy tool can be an all in one pack for workout, camping, hiking, fishing with fishing kayaks under 400 and cycling.
+This little handy tool can be an all in one pack for workout, camping, hiking, fishing and cycling.
 Below, I have mentioned the major points with deeper analysis that can give you a complete idea how the GPS can effectively help you for many purposes.

 GPS For Workout

 The GPS can simply track the heart rate and the calories you are burning during workout.
 You can keep it in the pocket while you run or simply mount it on the bicycle or spin bike.
 If you use it while you run, you can track the speed and distance that you have already run.
 So you can flawlessly observe the running cadence to ensure whether it improves or not.
 Even if you swim for workout, you can track the things in the same way and furthermore the modern GPS amazingly offers an option to fix the quality of your sleep.

 GPS For Camping